f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat_Stack_Cloud_Security_Platform.rst

 Welcome to the Threat Stack Cloud Security Platform®

-Threat Stack is a SaaS based application that supports host intrusion detection for both on prem as well as cloud workloads.
-Supporting most major linux distributions, Windows Server, as well as a variety of container and kubernetes offering
+Threat Stack is a SaaS based application that supports host intrusion detection for both on premise as well as cloud workloads.
+Supporting most major linux distributions, Windows Server, as well as a variety of container runtimes including Docker and ContainerD to provide unparalleled visibility into your workloads.

 .. image:: _static/_Login.gif